-3 – The Max Rep Set - Once you have mastered the PT Pyramid and the Super Set and can handle workouts with volumes of 100 pullups and 200 pushups, it is time to test your new found strength.
+3. The Max Rep Set: Once you have mastered the PT pyramid and the super set and can handle workouts with volumes of 100 pull-ups and 200 push-ups, it is time to test your newfound strength.
 This workout will increase your muscle stamina and endurance, which are really the goal of mastering PT tests.
 Find out how to push your numbers even higher.

-8. Short Run Plus: If you have a short place to run, like a basketball court, a driveway, or yard, adding a variety of exercises on each end of that run can be a great quick workout.
-You can also pyramid each set as well.
-One of our favorites is the Burpee Pyramid with 25-30m run in between.
-1 Burpee – run 25m, 2 burpees – run 25m, 3 burpees – run 25m, and keep going until you run out of time or ability.
+8. Short Run Plus: If you have a short place to run, like a basketball court, driveway or yard, adding a variety of exercises on each end of that run can be a great quick workout.
+You also can pyramid each set as well.
+One of our favorites is the Burpee Pyramid with a 25- to 30-meter run in between: one burpee, run 25 meters; two burpees, run 25 meters; three burpees, run 25 meters, and keep going until you run out of time or ability.

-10. Just Stretch and Work on Mobility: There is the easy "stretch PT" day.
-Take a few minutes to warmup and spend the rest of your time stretching from head to toe.
-Focusing on mobility, foam roller work, and some dynamic stretches can help loosen the body or aching joints and muscles.
+10. Just Stretch and work on Mobility: There is the easy "stretch PT" day.
+Take a few minutes to warm up and spend the rest of your time stretching from head to toe.
+Focusing on mobility, foam-roller work and some dynamic stretches can help loosen the body or aching joints and muscles.
 A mobility day in the pool is also a great way to deviate from the original plan, if you feel your body needs a rest.

 Mobell Muscle: If you are deep into a strength training program and do not have a gym in your area of travel, consider the gym you can bring with you.
-It is complete with barbell (foldable) and sand bag weights that also double as bags you can lift and carry as well.
+It is complete with barbell (foldable) and sandbag weights that also double as bags you can lift and carry as well.
 All you need is sand/dirt.

 Do not forget the jump rope.
-Get creative with the jump rope and you will have a go-to high intensity plan for life.
+Get creative with the jump rope, and you will have a go-to, high-intensity plan for life.